 For lazy days and nights, you can order anything to be delivered to your home.
 Bali’s best food delivery apps are Grab, Gojek, and Gofood.

 Most digital nomads coming to Bali are looking for a great destination with an affordable cost of living.
 And in fact, Bali prices are lower than many other digital nomad destinations, but the actual cost of traveling and living in Bali will depend on your choices and style of life.

 Bali digital nomad cost of living

-Bali has affordable options but also expensive accommodation and experiences.
+Bali has affordable options but also expensive accommodations and experiences.
 This article about Bali prices will give you an idea of what to expect when arriving here.
 The prices are more focused on tourists staying in Bali for only a couple of days, so you know that you can spend less by booking long-term accommodation or renting a bike per month instead of daily.